TatuLund/vaadin-create23/docs/Storefront.PRD.md

      - Update the UI safely (`UI.access`/existing `Utils.access` helper).
      - Show a “loading/no data” message until data arrives.

+   Styles:
+   - Reuse StatsView styles from dashboard.scss as the layout is the same.

    Accessibility:
    - Follow the existing chart accessibility approach (aria labels / live region updates) as used in `StatsView`, and thus use CustomChart component from common package.